jeswr/blog/raw-posts/disambiguating-data-wallets.md

 These are the kinds of battles that that we have seen played out *many* time historically.
 Past [format wars](https://en.wikipedia.org/wiki/Format_war#:~:text=A%20format%20war%20is%20a,recording%20formats%20for%20electronic%20media.) include [VHS vs. BetaMax](https://en.wikipedia.org/wiki/Videotape_format_war), [Blu-Ray vs. HD DVD](https://en.wikipedia.org/wiki/HD_DVD#:~:text=Much%20like%20the%20videotape%20format,format%2C%20Blu%2Dray%20Disc.), and, if we dare venture back to the 1800's - wars over the [size of the rail gauge](https://en.wikipedia.org/wiki/Track_gauge) and [type of electrical current](https://en.wikipedia.org/wiki/War_of_the_currents) we should use.

 So - what different formats are there?
 Who is backing them?
 How do they compare?

+There are three key players in the space: The [World Wide Web Consortium (W3C)](https://www.w3.org), the [International Standards Organisation (ISO)](https://www.iso.org/home.html), and the [Internet Engineering Task Force (IETF)](https://www.ietf.org/).

+The W3C were first to work on many standards around Digital Credentials, after the formation of a [Credentials Community Group](https://www.w3.org/community/credentials/) in 2014.

 W3C Timeline:
 ```mermaid